folowbaka/privacy/crypto_wear_checker/en/privacy.md

 # Privacy Policy

-1. PERSONAL INFORMATION COLLECTED BY **
+1. PERSONAL INFORMATION COLLECTED BY CRYPTO WEAR CHECKER

-    ** do not collect data from its user.
+    Crypto Wear Checker do not collect data from its user.

 2. INFORMATION THAT WE SHARE WITH THIRD PARTIES

     We don't share information with any third parties.

 3. CONTACT US